degawa/fortran-numeric/README.md

 An additional option `-DCMAKE_BUILD_TYPE={Debug|Release}` can used to provide the compiler options for debugging or optimizaion.

 ### Test
-To test the library, execute the following command to run the test suit:
+To test the library, execute the following command to run the test suite:

 ```console
 cmake --build build --target test